-The easiest method for collecting kitchen scraps and other food waste is with a countertop container, often called a kitchen catcher.
-It's a handy tool to keep food waste stored, accessible, sealed and easily transferred to a central collection point.
-Most large retailers and grocery stores carry different styles and some waste haulers may be able to provide them to residents as part of their collection contract.
+in your office?
+The easiest method for collecting food scraps and other food waste is with a countertop container, often called a kitchen catcher.
+It's a handy tool to keep food fast stored, accessible, sealed and easily transferred to a central collection point.
+Most large retailers and grocery stores carry different styles and some waste haulers may be able to provide to residents as part of their collection contract.
 Another option would be to upcycle an old ice cream pail or coffee tin.